ramyaperi/FSND-Linux-Server-Configuration/README.md

   sudo ufw allow 2200/tcp
   sudo ufw allow 123/udp`

-2. On the Amazon lightsail webpage go to networking and add port 2200
+2. On the Amazon lightsail webpage go to networking and add port 2200.
-  ![Alt text] (FSND-Linux-Server-Configuration/Screen Shot 2017-12-04 at 11.07.41 PM.png , "screenshot")
 3. Enable the Firewall.
 From a different terminal make sure you can log in before you close this window as firewall is checked on new login's
     `sudo ufw enable`

+ ##### Deploy Flask application

+ 1. if you want to use python 2
+ `sudo apt-get install libapache2-mod-wsgi` for python 3
+ `sudo apt-get install libapache2-mod-wsgi-py3`
+ 2. install apache
+ `sudo apt-get install apache2`
+ 3. install pythonsetup tools
+ `sudo apt-get install python-setuptools`
+ 4. enable wsgi
+ `sudo a2enmod wsgi `
+ 5. open  and create required structure
+  `cd /var/www `
+  `sudo mkdir FlaskApp`
+  `cd FlaskApp`
+ 6. install git
+  `sudo apt-get install git`
+ 7. Clone from git , if its not a private repository login not required `git clone directory_link`